rzelazko/lime-tracker/README.md

 Run Firebase Emulator: `npm run firebase-emulator`.
 View Emulator UI at `http://localhost:4000`.
 In order to persists emulator data run in separate console: `firebase emulators:export test-data`.
 User accounts available in emulator (password is `123qwe`):

+- `janka@webperfekt.pl` - female user with some data
 - `jan.kowalski@webperfekt.pl` - user with some data
 - `not.verified@webperfekt.pl` - email has not been verified
 - `empty@webperfekt.pl` - no data